shabbirh/prayertimescore/README.md

 Thanks to the work done by [Zulfahmi Ahmad](https://github.com/zulfahmi93), this code has been significantly improved and the calculation methods for Singapore and Malaysia have been added.

 There are also many unit tests that can be used to verify calculations; as well as a Console App that can be used to display the times for prayer.

+## Calender Conversion Feature

+A set of calender conversion methods and classes has now been added (based of the excellent work by [Milad Shahabfar](https://github.com/shahabfar)'s Persia.NET-Core.
+This work was brought into this library, since the [Persia.NET-Core library](https://github.com/shahabfar/Persia-.NET-Core) is purely dotnet core 5, and therefore cannot be used in Xamarin based projects (or projects that don't support dotnet core 5 and need dotnet standard 2+).

 ## Disclaimer